SoftwareAG/c8y-docs/content/predictive-analytics/anomaly-detection-bundle/anomaly-detection-using-iphone.md

 #### Register an iPhone in Cumulocity

 Registering an iPhone in Cumulocity involves installing the Cloud Sensor App on your iPhone and using it for completing the registration.
-Follow the steps described in [Optional services > Cloud Sensor App](/guides/users-guide/optional-services#android-cloud-sensor-app) in the User guide.
+Follow the steps described in [Optional services > Cumulocity IoT Sensor App](/guides/users-guide/optional-services#android-cloud-sensor-app) in the User guide.

 Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
 Now, update the `c_device_source` of the *CONFIG.INI* file with the device ID of your registered iPhone.